awsdocs/aws-glue-developer-guide/doc_source/aws-glue-programming-etl-partitions.md

 After you crawl a table, you can view the partitions that the crawler created by navigating to the table in the AWS Glue console and choosing **View Partitions**\.

-For Apache Hive\-style partitioned paths in `key=val` style, crawlers automatically populate the column name in the Data Catalog using default names like `partition_0`, `partition_1`, and so on\.
-To change the default names in the console, navigate to the table, choose **Edit Schema**, and modify the names of the partition columns there\.
+For Apache Hive\-style partitioned paths in `key=val` style, crawlers automatically populate the column name using the key name\.
+Otherwise, it uses default names like `partition_0`, `partition_1`, and so on\.
+To change the default names on the console, navigate to the table, choose **Edit Schema**, and modify the names of the partition columns there\.

 In your ETL scripts, you can then filter on the partition columns\.